GWM Tank 300: Tank 330

 In March 2024, the hybrid Tank 330 went on sale in China.
 It is powered by a 3.0-litre twin-turbo V6 petrol engine producing 265 kW and 500 Nm of torque, paired with a 48 V electric motor.
 Its styling is based on the Tank 300 Frontier Edition, and the Tank 330 is only sold in limited quantities through online orders.
 Tank 330 sold out in six seconds.

 Tank 300 Hooke Edition

-The Tank 300 Hooke Edition is a prototype unveiled during Auto Shanghai 2025.
-The Hooke Edition is based on a GWM Tank 300 with the front axle moved forwards to provide a longer Dash-to-axle and features live front and rear axles accompanied by a strengthened frame.
-The Hooke Edition also offers front and rear differential locks and with the longer dash-to-axle, a larger engine bay is available suggesting the possibility to use a new 4.0-litre twin-turbo V8.
+The Tank 300 Hooke Edition is a prototype unveiled during Auto Shanghai 2025 which previewed the second generation Tank 300.
+The Hooke Edition is based on a GWM Tank 300 with the front axle moved forwards to provide a longer Dash-to-axle and features solid front axle accompanied by a strengthened frame.
+The Hooke Edition also offers front and rear differential locks and with the longer dash-to-axle, a larger engine bay is available suggesting the possibility to use a new 4.0-litre twin-turbo V8 (PHEV).